 I AM HONOURED TO SHARE MY FILMS WITH YOU, PLEASE FEEL FREE TO SHARE THEM WITH YOUR FRIENDS

-The films I'd especially draw your attention to are GREEN and LOSING TOMORROW to help you appreciate the startling reality of what is becoming of the Indonesian rainforest and its wildlife.
+The films I'd especially draw your attention to are GREEN, LOSING TOMORROW and LIFE IS ONE to help you appreciate the startling reality of what is becoming of the Indonesian rainforest and its wildlife.
 ALMA shows you the driving forces behind the destruction of the Amazon in Brazil, and THE CATHEDRAL FOREST gives an insight into the threats facing the Congo Basin forest.

 Please share this website with your family and friends.
 You can also organize screenings of the films at your school, university, workplace or at any non-profit, non-commercial event.
-The DVDs of GREEN and ALMA can be purchased for better screening quality.
+The DVDs of GREEN, ALMA and LIFE IS ONE can be purchased for better screening quality.